-- a) The Cotton Advisory Board has been entrusted with the responsibility of ensuring adequate availability of cotton for domestic consumption by recommending appropriate and timely measures. - b) Establishment of a Yarn Advisory Board for formulation of a yarn Balance sheet to ensure adequate yarn availability for handlooms and garments sector; - c) Launching of a Technology Mission on Technical Textiles and creation of centres of excellence in the identified sub groups of technical textiles; - d) Creation of a Jute Development Fund for R&D efforts in modern machinery development of Jute Sector. - e) Setting up of an MMF advisory council with all stakeholders to monitor excise duty and other concessions and take an integrated approach to solving the problem of MMF producer. - f) Adopting a Mission Mode approach and establishing an Inter Ministerial Board for promotion of Organic, Suvin and ELS cotton sector. - g) Restructuring the Central Wool Board on the lines of the Central Silk Board to effectively implement the various schemes and policies and achieve desired objectives; - h) In addition, exiting institutions such as Indian institute of handloom technology, textiles research association and powerloom services centres etc. will be strengthened and modernised.
+- a) The Cotton Advisory Board has been entrusted with the responsibility of ensuring adequate availability of cotton for domestic consumption by recommending appropriate and timely measures. - b) The all India Powerloom Board has been entrusted with the responsibility of recommending appropriate and timely policy intervention for the Powerloom Sector. - c) The Powerloom Development and Export Promotion Council (PDEXCIL) has also been entrusted with the responsibility of recommending appropriate and timely policy intervention for the Powerloom Sector. - d) Establishment of a Yarn Advisory Board for formulation of a yarn Balance sheet to ensure adequate yarn availability for handlooms and garments sector. - e) Launching of a Technology Mission on Technical Textiles and creation of centres of excellence in the identified sub groups of technical textiles. - f) Creation of a Jute Development Fund for R&D efforts in modern machinery development of Jute Sector. - g) Setting up of an MMF advisory council with all stakeholders to monitor excise duty and other concessions and take an integrated approach to solving the problem of MMF producer. - h) Adopting a Mission Mode approach and establishing an Inter Ministerial Board for promotion of Organic, Suvin and ELS cotton sector. - Restructuring the Central Wool Board on the lines of the Central Silk Board to effectively implement the various schemes and policies and achieve desired objectives. - j) In addition, exiting institutions such as Indian institute of handloom technology, textiles research association and powerloom services centres etc. will be strengthened and modernised.